Rehnell/Rehnell/README.md

 - 👋 Hi, I’m Rehnell!
-- 👀 I’m interested in ...
+- I’m interested in ...
 AI, Software and Front End Development.
-- 🌱 I’m currently learning ...
-Python, HTML and CSS.
+- I enjoy Python, JS, HTML and CSS.
-- 💞️ I’m looking to collaborate on ...
+- Looking to collaborate on ...
 Front End & Software development.
-- 📫 How to reach me ... drop me an email at rehnell.dev@gmail.com
+- How to reach me? ... drop me an email at rehnell.dev@gmail.com 📫

  Currently learning Python to get a job in software development.
  I also have a passion for front end web development as I enjoy building things and being creative.